plabayo/rama/docs/book/src/intro/limits.md

 Policies compose like any other rama building block: wrap one in `Option` to toggle it, combine variants with the `Either*` combinators, and scope them per route or per source with matcher policy maps.
-Limit layers also stack — placing a rate limit *outside* a concurrency limit rejects over-budget inputs early, before they take a concurrency slot.
+Limit layers also stack.
+Place an aborting rate limit *outside* a concurrency limit to reject over-budget inputs before they take a concurrency slot.
+Put a waiting rate limit outside for the same reason: pacing then happens before admission, rather than while the input occupies a concurrency slot.

 ### Per-client fairness